Get your home holiday-ready 🎄 SEE ALL IDEAS

 Product Specs

-The LED light was ample for low-visibility snow blowing, and the ability to clear a 22-inch path while turning on a dime makes this a very versatile unit.
-It hits high marks across every single category and was a close contender for the top prize.
+Ryobi’s two-stage snow blower starts easily with a push button and drives conveniently with handle levers that are comfortable to grip.
+It has a control mechanism on the chute that lets you quickly adjust throwing distance and angles.
+The LED light is ample for low-visibility snow blowing, and the ability to clear a 22-inch path while turning on a dime makes this a very versatile unit.
+Overall, this large snow blower earned high marks across every single category and was a close contender for the top prize.

 Get the Ryobi electric snow blower at The Home Depot.